-Group 29: Chordotonal organ modulators - undefined target site
+Group 29: Chordotonal organ nicotinamidase inhibitors

-Disrupt the function of chrodotonal stretch receptor organs, which are critical for the senses of hearing, gravity, balance, acceleration, proprioception and kinesthesia.
+Disrupt the function of chordotonal stretch receptor organs, which are critical for the senses of hearing, gravity, balance, acceleration, proprioception and kinesthesia.
 This disrupts feeding and other behaviors in target insects.
-In contrast to Group 9, Group 29 insecticides do not bind to the Nan-lav TRPV channel complex.
+Group 29 insecticides inhibit the enzyme nicotinamidase, which degrades the endogenous TRPV modulator nicotinamide.